pmq20/node-packer/README.md

 ## Usage

     nodec [OPTION]...
 [ENTRANCE]
-        -o, --output=FILE                The path of the output file (default: ./a.out or ./a.exe) -d, --tempdir=DIR                The directory for temporary files (default: /tmp/nodec) --make-args=ARGS             Extra arguments to be passed to make
+        -p, --project-root=DIR           The path to the root of the project -o, --output=FILE                The path of the output file (default: ./a.out or ./a.exe) -d, --tempdir=DIR                The directory for temporary files (default: /tmp/nodec) --make-args=ARGS             Extra arguments to be passed to make